-Think of it like vision-boarding, only supercharged with astrological energy.
-And no, you definitely shouldn’t feel intimidated.
-“You say the word ‘ritual’ and instantly images come up of, like, an altar and candles and special chanting that we all need to know—but actually, I see a ritual as any sort of practice that’s designed to help bring forth an intention that you’re setting,” says Warrington.
-Whether it’s lighting a candle or practicing a little bit of self-care, “any of those things become rituals when there’s some kind of conscious intention behind them.”
+In other words, think of new moon rituals as vision-boarding, only supercharged with astrological energy.
+And no, you definitely shouldn't feel intimidated.
+"You say the word 'ritual' and instantly images come up of, like, an altar and candles and special chanting that we all need to know—but actually, I see a ritual as any sort of practice that's designed to help bring forth an intention that you're setting," says Warrington.
+Whether it's lighting a candle or practicing a little bit of self-care, "any of those things become rituals when there's some kind of conscious intention behind them."

 So what exactly should you do as the moon disappears in the sky?

 To prepare for a new moon ritual, first decide on a space you’ll do your ritual.
 Novo recommends doing it either by a window or outside, if possible, to soak up the moon’s energy.
 Then start gathering all the necessary spiritual tools.

 In particular, Novo recommends having a notebook and pen to write down your intentions (and/or sticky notes—more on this in a bit), a few candles (new moon rituals are best done in the dark with moonlight, she says), a deck of tarot or oracle cards, and a small “wishing box” where you can place your written intentions.

 You can also go all out and create circles out of flowers and crystals or bring other elements that relate to the current season or the sign the moon is in such as leaves for fall or a bowl of water for Cancer season.

 All that said, if you don’t have some of these items or you just don’t resonate with using them, that’s totally cool.
 Adjust the new moon ritual according to your preferences and make it your own.

 Ritual basics: what to include in your new moon rituals